Timmeey86/FS22_ForestryHelper/README.md

 ## Mod description

-This mod calculates the current and potential value of a tree or a piece of wood and displays that information while looking at the tree or piece of wood.
+This mod calculates the current value of a tree or a piece of wood and displays that information while looking at the tree or piece of wood.

 ![screenshots/screenshot1.png](screenshots/screen1.png)
 ![screenshots/screenshot1.png](screenshots/screen2.png)